GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-19-09-distributed-concurrency.md

 </div>

 ### 3. The Solution: Distributed Concurrency Control
-To solve this problem, several architectural solutions are possible.
+Several architectural solutions are possible to solve this problem.
 In this case, we will build on Spring’s `@ConcurrencyLimit`, using a distributed semaphore that stores its internal state in Redis.